 Can I eat oats on a gluten-free diet?

-Oats are naturally gluten-free but are often processed in facilities that handle gluten-containing grains.
-To ensure they are safe, look for oats that are certified gluten-free.
+Oats are naturally gluten-free but are often processed in facilities that handle wheat.
+Choose certified gluten-free oats to avoid cross-contamination.

 Are gluten-free products more expensive?